Stop the

 Stage 2 · Who decides

-5-member commission appointed by the Acting AG
+5-member commission appointed by AG

-President can remove any member without cause per settlement terms
+President can remove any member at will

 Stage 3 · What they receive